GavinPIccione/gavinpiccione.github.io/_research/AIS_History.md

 title: "Reconstructing Ice Sheet Evolution"
 collection: research
 permalink: /research/IceDynamics
 excerpt: "Past ice sheet conditions are notoriously difficult to resolve, as the most recent ice advance razes geologic records of previous glaciations.
-One of my research initiatives combines geochronological and geochemical characterization of subglacial precipitates to link changes in the basal environmental to ice sheet dynamics.
+One of my research initiatives combines geochronological and geochemical characterization of subglacial precipitates to link changes in the basal environment to ice sheet dynamics.
 <br/><img src='/images/BasalIce.JPG'>"

 ---